SxC97/Package-Monitor/README.md

 # Installation Instructions
 1. Drag and drop the Packages.6h.sh file into your Bitbar plugins folder
 2. Run `chmod +x Package.6h.sh` to allow execution of the file.
 3. By default this plugin is set to run every 6 hours.
 You can rename the file to change that.
 Check the [Bitbar wiki](https://github.com/matryer/bitbar#installing-plugins) for more information.
+Keep in mind, this is very network intensive, so don't run it too often.

 # Known Issues